pronovic/vplan/DEVELOPER.md

 - run test: Run the unit tests
 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report
-- run tox: Run the Tox test suite used by the GitHub CI action
+- run suite: Run the complete test suite, as for the GitHub Actions CI build

+Additional tasks:

+- run build: Build artifacts in the dist/ directory
+- run release: Release a specific version and tag the code
+- run rmdb: Remove the sqlite database files used for local testing
 - run server: Run the vplan REST server at localhost:8080
 - run server -r: Run the vplan REST server, removing the database first
 - run vplan: Run the vplan client against localhost:8080
-- run rmdb: Remove the sqlite database files used for local testing
-- run release: Release a specific version and tag the code
-- run build: Build artifacts in the dist/ directory
 ```

 ## Integration with PyCharm